The Macrobiotic Diet: All About Balance

 We talk a lot about the importance of doing everything you can to ensure you are living your best, balanced life — from diet, to exercise, to social life, balance is so important in ensuring a well-rounded, quality, and satisfying life.

-The diet we’re discussing today is grounded in traditional Chinese medicine and that was originally based on the belief that achieving balanced yin and yang within the body has profound and positive effects on both physical and mental health, as well as environment and overall outlook on life.
-Although this diet has caused some controversy over the years, research has shown there are significant health benefits that can come from it.
+The diet we’re discussing today is grounded in traditional Chinese medicine and was originally based on the belief that achieving balance within the body has profound and positive effects on both physical and mental health, as well as environment and overall outlook on life.
+Although this diet has caused some controversy over the years, research has shown it can result in significant health benefits.
 As with other diets we’ve discussed, Dr. Nancy’s anti-inflammatory diet differs from this one in multiple respects, but we’ll be taking a look at how the two overlap and how they differ.

 The Macrobiotic Diet